Jmchek/todo-list/README.md

 34. Putting event listeners for every input, once the "submit" button is pressed, we will collect all the data in the form and store it locally
 34. creating the submit button first
 35. gonna undo the mass change to classes...let's see if we even need to do that, okay i might be just fine since this won't be a traditional form
 36. So far we can pull all the input from the user, we are going to keep the checklist simple to complete the project.
-NEXT: try to take the data, clear the fields, and store the input
+NEXT: try to take the data, clear the fields, and store the input, BUT FIRST let's make the submit button NOT look like shit

 UX/UI stuff
 1. user opens page to a blank project with a plus icon